 General Electric is running an ad featuring Augmented Reality for the masses at the Superbowl, Mini convertibles live their 3D life in magazines (as ads), Lego is selling toys with Augmented Reality boxes.
-I’be been posting Augmented Reality examples a lot during the past months and one thing is for sure: it’s not just for geeks anymore.
+I’ve been posting Augmented Reality examples a lot during the past months and one thing is for sure: it’s not just for geeks anymore.
 Real companies are using it to sell real goods or to save real money (Ford Ka, see my recent post with the video).

 But is that a good thing?
-Metaverse blogger Curious Raven wondered today if “it’s too early for Augmented Reality”, drawing parallels to the virtual reality hype in the nineties (you remember the sci-fi like data-suits and and grotesque head-mouted-displays?) which was too early because the tech was not ready and disappointments great.
+Metaverse blogger Curious Raven wondered today if „it’s too early for Augmented Reality“, drawing parallels to the virtual reality hype in the nineties (you remember the sci-fi like data-suits and grotesque head-mounted-displays?) which was too early because the tech was not ready and disappointments great.

-While I agree with Curious that the Gartner Analysts have it wrong this time, placing Augmented Reality applications in the “Technology Trigger” phase, which would mean that the technology will not be adapted by mainstream within the next ten years, I don’t think that it’s too early to for Mixed Reality for the masses.
+While I agree with Curious that the Gartner Analysts have it wrong this time, placing Augmented Reality applications in the „Technology Trigger“ phase, which would mean that the technology will not be adopted by mainstream within the next ten years, I don’t think that it’s too early to for Mixed Reality for the masses.
 Why?
-Because some usable products already exist (see below) and because virtual reality never came in range of being accessible to even the greatest nerds (exept those working in research).
+Because some usable products already exist (see below) and because virtual reality never came in the range of being accessible to even the greatest nerds (except those working in research).
 And following the highly accepted Gartner Hype Cycle again, that places the mainstream adoption of Mixed Reality in the 2-10 year range.
 I personally think it’s well below 5 years.

 Ok, let’s see all these great examples:

 Here’s a collection of interesting Augmented Reality examples in entertainment, research and business by blog NOTCOT.org (Mini, Xmas card, Lego, FLARToolkit etc.)